AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

    The following colors are available: <!--look into this interaction and color list-->

-### Rename one or more nodes
+### Rename

+When you drag a component to a Journey canvas visualization, it creates a node with the same name as the component name.
+You can rename the node to better match the step of the journey that the node represents.

 The option to rename is available when selecting the following objects on the canvas:

 * Individual nodes

-* The line between nodes <!--This is what the req doc says, but is this true?
-Do edges have names?-->
+* The line between nodes

 To rename a node: